Requirement: Install Exchange Online PowerShell Module for Microsoft 365.

 Install-Module -Name ExchangeOnlineManagement

-- If prompted to install the NuGet provider, Press Y and press Enter.
+- If prompted to install the NuGet provider, Press Y and Enter.
+This will Install the PowerShellGet module.

 - If prompted to install the module from an untrusted repository, type “Y” and press Enter.

 Wait for the installation process to complete.
 This may take a few minutes, depending on your internet connection speed.
-The latest module (EXO V3 as of today – Which uses REST API and modern authentication and doesn’t rely on the remote PowerShell session!) will be installed on your computer, and you can now connect to Exchange Online PowerShell.
+The latest module (Exchange Online PowerShell v3 module – EXO V3 as of today – Which uses REST API and modern authentication and doesn’t rely on the remote PowerShell session!) will be downloaded from PSGallery and installed on your computer, and you can now connect to Exchange Online PowerShell.
 Use the “-Scope CurrentUser” parameter to install it for the current user account.

 Importing the Exchange Online PowerShell module